postmodern/ruby-install/CONTRIBUTING.md

 ## New Versions

-**All new versions or checksums should be submitted to [ruby-versions] repository.**
+**All new versions or checksums should be submitted to the [ruby-versions] repository.**

 ## Code Style